 The CGE CLI provides access to all the core functionality of the database via the command line.
 This interface is provided as part of the standard installation of CGE.
-The default JVM's maximum memory allocation when launching cge-cli is 2GB.

 The list of available CGE CLI commands can be retrieved by executing the cge-cli help command without any options, as shown below: